razorboy73/razorboy73.github.io/README.md

 Font does not need to be white
 Forms
-Eventually this form is going to be the start of how users create their own version of our application
+Eventually this form is going to be the start of how users create their own version of our application Until that is ready we are going to a simple register in advance

 Imagine
 ====